 The conceptual design phase for phase 1 (the 3-acre linear park) was completed in fall 2018.
 Site preparation, including building demolition and riparian enhancement, took place in 2019.
 Construction to transform the industrial site into a vibrant Downtown Riverfront Park started in 2020 and was completed in June 2022.

-In July 2021, it was announced the City would receive $5 million in State funding to help close a funding gap for the 2nd phase of the Downtown Riverfront Park, which includes the plaza and playground.
-Design of the plaza is currently underway.
+In July 2021, it was announced the City would receive $5 million in State funding to help close a funding gap for the 2nd phase of the Downtown Riverfront Park, the Plaza, which includes a playground.
+Design of the Plaza is currently underway and construction is expected to start in 2024.

 For up-to-date information on the Riverfront Park to find out you can get involved, please visit the Riverfront Park website.